+attainment is adjustion for compulsors

-attainment is education for compulsory
+education for compulsory

 influenced by school age children

 attendance, quality of education and

 socio-economic

 circumstances.

 Educational

 qualifications are a

 determinant of an

 individual's labour

 market potential,

 which in turn

 influences income,

 housing and

 resources.

-Indicator: 16-18 Universal free of charge Census data 2016 reports 66 individuals in the age range 16-19 who Publicise and inform community of opportunities to
+Indicator: 16-18 • Universal free of charge Census data 2016 reports 66 individuals in the age range 16-19 who Publicise and inform community of opportunities to

 years olds not in tertiary education were "not working for other reasons", an increase of 31 since the access funding and advice and opportunities for

 employment or available for all with 2012 census however over half were students in full time education or apprenticeship programmes or career development.

 training. permanent resident training.

 status, including living Current information on the FIG website on further,

 Rationale: Younger allowances.
 Further analysis reveals that there were 3 people in the age range 16- higher education and training opportunities would

-people not Access to funding for 6th 19 years who were unemployed. benefit from updating.
+people not • Access to funding for 6 th 19 years who were unemployed. benefit from updating.

 engaged in training form is available to those

 or employment who achieve the required Continue to monitor to develop public health

 are at risk of a level of academic intelligence to identify where trends are.

 range of negative performance

-health outcomes, The Training Centre
+health outcomes, • The Training Centre

 including provides a range of

 depression. qualifications offered

 both locally and via

 distance learning, careers

 advice and an

 apprenticeship

 programme

-CDS programme (under

-CDS programme (under review)
+• CDS programme (under review)

-Indicatory , FIC is the largest employer in the Folklands with F2F full time Douglan nublic health intelligence with an initial data

 Indicator: The Falkland Islands FIG is the largest employer in the Falklands with 525 full time Develop public health intelligence with an initial data

 Employee sickness Employment Protection employees and a total of 728 employees including part-time and collection stage to establish a baseline and trends of

 absence.
 Ordinance (EPO) 1989 casual. absence from "Fitness to Work" logged under specific

+abserice.
 Employers' Liability The data set for sickness absence in FIG is incomplete and the data defined categories.

+• cilibiolets riability The data set for sickness absence in Fig. 13 incomplete and the data acimica categories.